Eliuth0304/ecommerce-app-ionic/README.md

 # ionic-ecommerce-example

-An example of an E-Commerce shop in Ionic React
+A project of an E-Commerce shop in Ionic React

 ## _Updated to Ionic 6+, Capacitor 4+ and React 18+_